 Advocated on behalf of

-of domestic violence, dating violence, stalking, or sexual assault
+of domestic violence (DV), dating violence, stalking,

-in Indian Child Welfare Act-related cases
+through Indian Child Welfare Act (ICWA) cases